biud436/vscode-rgss-script-compiler/README.md

 ### New Features

--   Added a Script Explorer that allows users to add, remove, and refresh script files.
+-   Added a Script Explorer that allows users to add, remove, and refresh script files (#14)
 -   Added a feature to hide the status bar.
--   Added MKXP-Z support on Mac.
+-   Added MKXP-Z support on Mac
+-   Debug mode support (#16)
--   Added Linux support.
+-   Added Linux support (#21)

 # Marketplace Link